EdwardAngert/coder/docs/README.md

   - Built-in infrastructure tools such as Terraform, nix, Docker, Dev Containers, and others make it easier to onboard developers with consistent environments.

 - **Increased security**
-  - Centralize source code and other data onto private servers or cloud services instead of local developer machines.
+  - Centralize source code and other data onto private servers or cloud services instead of local developers' machines.
   - Provision and manage users with [SSO](https://coder.com/docs/admin/auth) and [Role-based access controlled (RBAC)](https://coder.com/docs/admin/rbac).

 - **Improved compatibility**